 Many employers dread to make the change to remote work.
 That means you have to be very strategic if you want to ask to do your job online.
 Check out the following steps to learn what you need to do to be successful with your request.

 If you are considering keeping your current job and doing it remotely, you first need to fulfill the following two requirements:

 2. Your employer needs to trust you and you should be a decent performer.
-If your boss is not happy with your performance right now while being in the office, chances are very small he or she is going to let your work from out of office.
-So make sure your performance is “worthy” before you consider asking for going remote.
+If your boss is not happy with your performance right now while being in the office, chances are very small he or she is going to let you work from out of the office.
+So make sure your performance is “worthy” before you consider asking to go remote.